mithrandie/csvq/docs/_posts/2006-01-02-replace-query.md

 Replace query is used to insert or update records to a csv file.

 If records matching _key_columns_ exist, the records are updated.
-Otherwise insert records.
+Otherwise, insert records.

 ## Insert or Update Values